forthy42/net2o/wiki/get-it.md

     ./n2o cat <file>.v2o
     ./n2o dec <file>.v2o

-You can chat with your two ids:
+You can try a group chat with several ids, start the group "test" with <id1>

+    ./n2o chat test

+And connect from the other ids with

-    ./n2o chat @<id>
+    ./n2o chat test@<id1>

-on two computers or terminals.
+on several computers/terminals.
+The chat mode works a bit like IRC, you can use /help to list the commands, /peers to see the direct neighbors, and /me <action> if you aren't actually talking.